 Comments: Modern PLC uses ARM processor.
 Popular ARM processor has shifted to multi-core processors.
 In particular, Raspberry-Pi and other tiny ARM-based microcontroller made a big paradigm shift to Internet of Things (IoT) and embedded processor market.
 The reviewer did not mention this kind of the current tide.
 If the reviewer daringly says, the author ignores the current situation of IoT and embedded processor market.

 Response: We deeply appreciate your suggestions.
-We have added the discussion of embedded processors applied in IoT in this new version.
+We have added a discussion of embedded processors applied in the Internet of Things in the revised version.

 Comments: Linux OS becomes a popular operating system in such an embedded system.
 For more light-weighted use, which means the target system is severely limited in memory size and processor functionalities, uClinux is a considerable solution.
 These OS support multiple programming languages.
 It can be connected with sockets, pipes, dynamic link libraries, and other methods.
 Mixed language design, which the reviewer put an emphasis in the proposed PLC design environment, is very common.

-Response: Thank you for bringing these to our attention.
-We have improved the introduction part.
-We recognize the common of the mixed language design.
-However, the mixed language (e.g., c, c++) combined with the specific language of IEC61131-3 for complex logic and motion control mixed scenarios is not common.
+Response: Thank you for bringing these facts to our attention.
+We have improved the Introduction in recognition of the common nature of mixed-language design.
+However, mixed languages (e.g., C, C++) combined with the specific language of IEC61131-3 for complex logic and motion control mixed scenarios is not common.

 Comments: Moreover, OpenPLC and other software provide an open and flexible PLC environment on these embedded processors.
 Linux provides many kinds of programming environments, including ladder logic programming.
 It also supports pthreads library for thread programming, and the pthreads is ready to use in many kinds of programming languages and tools.

-Response: Thank you very much for your comments.
-We have added some parts to illustrate our target clearly.
-Our proposed method is considered for specific scenarios.
-In these scenarios, we should provide a comprehensive improvement to meet the requirements.
-It is not a simple combination of the existing methods and techniques.
+Response: Thank you very much for these comments.
+We have added some text to more clearly illustrate our target.
+Our proposed method is considered for specific scenarios in which we provide a comprehensive improvement to meet the requirements.
+It is not a simple combination of existing methods and techniques.

 Comments: The author also claims state transition programming using FSM.
 However, the reviewer emphasis that FSM description is fundamental of a programming language because FSM can be designed only by using BRANCH like IF and GOTO statements or structured programming scheme with variables for storing the states.
 Namely, all programming language and tools have a capability to explain FSM.